 Buckwheat a Gluten-Free Super Food

-It’s packed with fiber
+It’s packed with fiber and prebiotics

 - Fiber promotes digestive health and helps stabilize blood sugar levels.
-Its high content of soluble fiber makes buckwheat a cholesterol-lowering food, same as oatmeal.
-Learn how much fiber your kids need.
+Its high content of soluble fiber makes buckwheat a cholesterol-lowering food, just like oatmeal.
+Wondering how much fiber your kid needs?
+Find out here.

 It provides protein